linkedpipes/etl/README.md

 ## Known issues
  * On some Linux systems, Node.js may be run by ```nodejs``` instead of ```node```.
 In that case, you need to rewrite this in the ```deploy/frontend.sh``` script.

+## Update notes
+> Update note 2: When upgrading from master prior to 2016-11-04, you need to move your pipelines folder from e.g. ```/data/lp/etl/pipelines``` to ```/data/lp/etl/storage/pipelines```, update the configuration.properites file and possibly the update/restart scripts as there is a new component, ```storage```.

+> Update note: When upgrading from master prior to 2016-04-07, you need to delete your old execution data (e.g. in /data/lp/etl/working/data)

 ## Update script
 Since we are still in the rapid development phase, we update our instance often.
 This is an update script that we use and you can reuse if you wish.
 The script sets path to Java 8, kills running components (yeah, it is dirty), the repo is cloned in ```/opt/lp/etl``` and we store the console logs in ```/data/lp/etl```